philrz/super/docs/formats/csup.md

 where each reassembly record appears in the same sequence as the original N schemas.
-Note that there is no "any" type in the super data model, but rather this terminology is used here to refer to any of the concrete type structures that would appear in a given Super Columnar file.
+Note that there is no "any" type in the super data model, but rather this terminology is used here to refer to any of the concrete type structures that would appear in a given CSUP file.

 In other words, the reassembly record of the super column combined with the N reassembly records collectively define the original sequence